UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

   (a ＝ʸ b) = yoneda-Id a b
 ```

-We define the reflexivity to be the identity function:
+We define the reflexivity by the identity function:

 ```agda
   reflʸ : {x : A} → x ＝ʸ x